 It is important to take these menopause hormones strictly under a doctor’s guidance…

-Menopause is initially caused by a drastic reduction in production of the female hormones and can lead to physical discomfort and hot flushes in menopause.
+Menopause is initially caused by a drastic reduction in production of the female hormones and can lead to physical discomfort and hot flushes, and other symptoms in menopause.
 One popular line of treatment that many women consider is to take menopause hormones externally as a topical ointment or as an oral medication.

 Younger women do reduce their chance of heart disease by taking menopause hormones.
 A comprehensive study to determine the benefits and risks of menopause hormones in younger women is underway.
 The results of this study can provide vital clues for improving the health and quality of life of menopausal women in the years to come.

 There is a need to regulate the duration of menopause hormones.
-One must take estrogen daily and progesterone about twice a week.
+One must take estrogen daily and progesterone daily, depending on the type of prescription.
 The exact dosage varies with the patient’s symptoms and medical condition.
-However, there can be some benefits, such as reducing server symptoms by taking menopause hormones for a short time and not on a continuous basis.
+However, there can be some benefits, such as reducing server symptoms by taking menopause hormones for a short time and not on a continuous basis longer than 5 years.

 A woman must regularly review the dosage of menopause hormones with her doctor.
 If the hot flushes have ceased, and she decided to come off the medication, she must stop taking menopause hormones gradually.
 She can also shift to other localized medication like creams and patches.
 Menopause hormones are not a cure for age-related problems like osteoporosis and heart disease.
 They are the last step in therapy when other medications have failed for these medical conditions, if you are intending on following a medical intervention.